AFNY Logo

 October 13, 2009 edition [Tuesday]:

 This is surely a dark time for serious newspaper journalism in NYC.
-Just look at today's NY Times: an ExxonMobil ad on the cover, and front-page headlines by Danny Hakim about the urgent crisis of NY State motorists' registration labels falling off their windows because the glue isn't good enough.
-And what can only be seen as a slap in the face of those seeking serious national news, a big space-filler on page A15, " 'Boneless Wings', the Cheaper Bite", by William Neuman, reported on the dishonest re-marketing of chicken parts as chicken wings, in fry-pit fast-food joints nationwide.
+Just look at today's NY Times: an ExxonMobil ad on the front page, accompanied by front-page headlines by Danny Hakim about the urgent crisis of NY State motorists' registration labels falling off their windows because the glue isn't good enough!
+And what can only be seen as a slap in the face of those seeking serious national news, a big space-filler on page A15, " 'Boneless Wings', the Cheaper Bite", by William Neuman, reported on the incredibly important topic of the dishonest re-marketing of chicken parts as chicken wings, in fry-pit fast-food joints nationwide.
 "If they can figure out how to grow chickens with four wings," one owner of an 80-outlet Atlanta-based franchise fry-pit operation is quoted, "we'd be in really great shape."

 September 20, 2009 edition [Sunday]: